eric-brechemier/enlargeyourpassword/README.txt

   I later added MD5 to generate passwords of 32 characters (size M), when faced to a sign up page that refused any password longer than 32 characters.

+  Similarly, I added ASCII85 encoding of MD5 to get passwords of 20 characters (size S) to comply with a sign up page that required to choose a password between 5 and 20 characters.

 HISTORY